Bonaparte003/ForeCast/README.md

 ### Deployment:

-- Nginx (web server software)
+- Nginx (web server software):

+In the Deployment to NGINX scp command to push codes from localhost to the machine has been used.
+After that a new directory was created at /var/www/ namely Forecast which was then referenced in the config file at /etc/nginx/sites-available/ForeCast in the root /var/www/Forecast, to server it's html file.

+After that a symbolic link was created at /etc/nginx/sites-enabled/ named Forecast with the help of the ln -s command

-- Haproxy (For Reverse proxying or Loadbalancing)
+- Haproxy (For Reverse proxying or Loadbalancing):

+In the Load balancer configuration we used the two servers web01 and web02 to be proxy passed to, and also did route hosting so that based on the routes it knows where to pass the requests (because I used a flask app).

 ## Web Application Diagram
 ![Functionality](./images/Diagram.png)